sudhanshu1402/sudhanshu1402/README.md

 Sudhanshu Singh
 - Mail Id: sudhanshusingh1402@gmail.com
 - LinkedIn: [sudhanshu1402](https://www.linkedin.com/in/sudhanshu1402/)
-- [Resume](https://drive.google.com/file/d/19R7Lq0DtsXEMLeWGMmwEFpnsyTs087sS/view?usp=sharing) and this is my [Cover Letter](https://drive.google.com/file/d/1G6SLrCtB5xqahc8VNHTpahAqwSOc19WD/view?usp=sharing)

-🚀 Data Scientist | Python Developer
-🤖 Data Science | Business Intelligence | Artificial Intelligence
-💻 Exploratory Data Analysis | Data Cleaning | Data Visualization
+I'm a data scientist and Python developer, passionate about exploring the endless possibilities of data science, business intelligence, and artificial intelligence.

+Here are some quick facts about me:

-* 👨‍💼 Pronouns: He/Him
+- 👨‍💼 Pronouns: He/Him
-* 📌 Location: Mumbai, India
+- 📌 Location: Mumbai, India
-* 🎓 I'm currently studying MBA in Business Intelligence & Analytics from NMIMS University
+- 🎓 I'm currently pursuing an MBA in Business Intelligence & Analytics from NMIMS University
-* 🔭 I’m currently working on bettering myself and learning new skills
+- 🔭 I’m always pushing myself to learn and grow in new and exciting ways
-* 🌱 I’m currently learning JavaScript and Django
+- 🌱 Currently, I'm learning the power of JavaScript and the versatility of Django
-* ❤️ I love Space Exploration, AI & ML, Photography, Exploring other cultures, Gaming, and Anime
+- ❤️ My passions include space exploration, AI & ML, photography, exploring other cultures, gaming, and anime
-* 🤝 I’m currently open for an Internship or a new job opportunity, this is my

-Thanks for stopping by!
+- 🤝 I’m currently open to new opportunities and would love to hear from you.
+Check out my [Resume](https://drive.google.com/file/d/19R7Lq0DtsXEMLeWGMmwEFpnsyTs087sS/view?usp=sharing) and [Cover Letter](https://drive.google.com/file/d/1G6SLrCtB5xqahc8VNHTpahAqwSOc19WD/view?usp=sharing) to learn more about me and my experience.

+Let's connect and see where our journey takes us!

 ## Skills
 | Technical Skills | Soft Skills |